Alice Wade

 Alice Wade (born 2001/2002) is an American aerospace engineer and politician serving as a member for the Strafford 15th district of the New Hampshire House of Representatives.
 A Democrat, she is openly transgender.

+When elected in 2024, Wade became one of the few members of Generation Z. serving within the New Hampshire House of Representatives, alongside Valerie McDonnell, a Republican.

 Career

 Wade was elected to the New Hampshire House of Representatives in 2024.

 In June 2025, Wade opened an exploratory committee to run for the 2026 U.S. House of Representatives election in New Hampshire's 1st congressional district, where incumbent Democrat Chris Pappas is retiring to run in the concurrent U.S. Senate election.